Food Therapy and Traditional Chinese Medicine (TCM)

 Foods for Spleen Qi Deficiency and Internal Dampness

-Rye, kasha, amaranth, aduki bean, cooked soy beans,millet, bitter greens such as arugula and dandelion (in moderation as they are cold), cooked celery, turnip, asparagus, radish, green onions, cooked carrots, horseradish, garlic, pumpkin, winter squash, yams, sunflower seeds`.
-Consider Restore the Middle Way herb formula.
+Rye, kasha, amaranth, azuki bean, cooked soy beans, millet, bitter greens such as arugula and dandelion (in moderation as they are cold), cooked celery, turnip, asparagus, radish, green onions, cooked carrots, horseradish, garlic, pumpkin, winter squash, yams, sunflower seeds.

 Avoid or use in small amounts: dairy, meat, eggs, tofu, fried foods, refined carbohydrates, sweets, cucumber, watermelon, fruits, and fruit juices.